otherland/biblebasedliving/content/christian-cultural-institutions.md

 - "You are the light of the world.
 A town built on a hill cannot be hidden." ([Matthew 5:14](https://www.bibleref.com/Matthew/5/Matthew-5-14.html))
 - "But seek first his kingdom and his righteousness, and all these things will be given to you as well." ([Matthew 6:33](https://www.bibleref.com/Matthew/6/Matthew-6-33.html))

-*Source Material Integration*: The provided source material underscores the significant contributions Christians have made throughout history in various fields, including science, arts, politics, and philanthropy.
-It highlights the transformative power of Christian cultural institutions in shaping societies and promoting the common good.

 ### 3. How do Christian cultural institutions contribute to the preservation of faith?